Rhetoric

 Rhetoric courses help students to develop skills in speaking, writing, listening, and critical reading.
 They also build competence in research and inquiry as well as in analysis and persuasion, starting with public controversies in their social contexts and generalizing to all forms of idea presentation, whether academic readings, everyday debates, media messages, or student papers.
 Writing and speaking skills are emphasized and developed.

 All rhetoric classes follow specific department goals, but each instructor uses a unique set of texts and contexts to teach rhetorical concepts.
-Rhetoric courses are sometimes organized around a special topic, such as the STEM fields (science, technology, engineering, and mathematics), nursing, or law, but the primary emphasis is always on responsible inquiry and analysis.
+Rhetoric courses are sometimes organized around a special topic, such as the STEM fields (science, technology, engineering, and mathematics) or sustainability, but the primary emphasis is always on responsible inquiry and analysis.
 Some course sections involve special activities, such as service-learning components, but the workload across all sections is comparable, with a fixed number of major assignments and a department-approved library of readings.

 During their first year at the university, students enroll in the rhetoric course indicated on their degree audit unless they are required to complete one or more prerequisite courses in English as a Second Language (ESL) as a result of their English proficiency evaluation.